Following three attacks on the LGBTQIA+ community, groups condemned the Duterte administration’s flip-flops in loyalty and priorities.

 Remembering Pride 20

 Prior to Pemberton’s pardon, there were already two other manifestations of discrimination towards the queer community.
-One of them was last June 26, when the Manila Police District (MPD) arrested 20 people, mostly members of progressive LGBTQ+ groups and other allies, at a local Pride March in Mendiola, Manila.
+One of them was last June 26, when the Manila Police District (MPD) arrested 20 people, mostly members of progressive LGBTQIA+ groups and other allies, at a local Pride March in Mendiola, Manila.

 The rallyists were said to have allegedly violated Batas Pambansa 880, otherwise known as the Public Assembly Act, which claims to protect the people’s right to assemble by increasing the bureaucratic processes needed for a single permit.